fedora-iot/greenboot/README.md

 - **Check if repositories URLs are still DNS solvable**: This script is under `/usr/lib/greenboot/check/required.d/01_repository_dns_check.sh` and makes sure that DNS queries to repository URLs are still available.
 - **Check if update platforms are still reachable**: This script is under `/usr/lib/greenboot/check/wanted.d/01_update_platform_check.sh` and tries to connect and get a 2XX or 3XX HTTP code from the update platforms defined in `/etc/ostree/remotes.d`.
+- **Check if current boot has been triggered by hardware watchdog**: This script is under `/usr/lib/greenboot/check/required.d/02_watchdog.sh` and checks whether the current boot has been watchdog-triggered or not.
+If it is, but the reboot has occurred after a certain grace period (default of 24 hours, configurable via `GREENBOOT_WATCHDOG_GRACE_PERIOD=number_of_hours` in `/etc/greenboot/greenboot.conf`), Greenboot won't mark the current boot as red and won't rollback to the previous deployment.
+If has occurred within the grace period, at the moment the current boot will be marked as red, but Greenboot won't rollback to the previous deployment.
+It is enabled by default but it can be disabled by modifying `GREENBOOT_WATCHDOG_CHECK_ENABLED` in `/etc/greenboot/greenboot.conf` to `false`.

 ### Health Checks with systemd services
 Overall boot success is measured against `boot-complete.target`.